dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 **Q. Plot-Data-Plane - How do I specify the GRIB version?**

 A.
-These files are in GRIB2 format, but they’ve named them using the ".grib" suffix.
 When MET reads Gridded data files, it must determine the type of file it's reading.
 The first thing it checks is the suffix of the file.
 The following are all interpreted as GRIB1: .grib, .grb, and .gb.
 While these mean GRIB2: .grib2, .grb2, and .gb2.

-There are 2 choices.
-Rename the files to use a GRIB2 suffix or keep them named this way and explicitly tell MET to interpret them as GRIB2 using the "file_type" configuration option.
+There are 2 choices to control how MET interprets a grib file.
+Renaming the files to use a particular suffix, or keep them named and explicitly tell MET to interpret them as GRIB1 or GRIB2 using the "file_type" configuration option.

 The examples below use the plot_data_plane tool to plot the data.
 Set